 The severe stage occurs when the disease has reached the point that the person is no longer able to interact with the world around them coherently.
 The person may also lose their ability to use some of their physical functions and will require constant care to get their physical, medical, and emotional needs met and remain safe.
 The person’s requirements will be significant and usually must be met in a specialized nursing home or assisted living setting.

 Caring for yourself or someone you love who has been diagnosed with Alzheimer’s disease is a painful and difficult process.
-By knowing what is to come, you can be ready to obtain the care which will be critical in providing adequate care.
-We understand the hardships families face in these circumstances and can help you plan.
+By knowing what is to come, you can be ready to obtain the care that will be critical in providing adequate care.
+A Michigan elder law lawyer understands the hardships families face in these circumstances and can help you plan.
 Please contact us online or by phone if we may be of assistance.